-Housing SA may also provide assistance into caravan parks in country areas, if hotel or motel accommodation isn’t available.
+Housing SA provides financial assistance into hotels or motels for eligible customers who need emergency accommodation.
+Assistance may also be provided into caravan parks in country areas if hotel or motel accommodation isn't available.

 This policy sets out:

-- who’s eligible for emergency accommodation
+• who’s eligible for emergency accommodation

-- the amount of assistance Housing SA will provide
+• the amount of assistance Housing SA will provide.

 Eligibility

-People are eligible for assistance into emergency accommodation if they meet all the below conditions:
+Customers are eligible for assistance into emergency accommodation if they meet all the below conditions:

-- they’re homeless and unable to return to their usual address due to domestic abuse, severe family or household breakdown, or natural disaster
+• they’re homeless and unable to return to their usual address due to domestic abuse, severe family or household breakdown, or natural disaster

-- they can’t access alternative housing options, for example shelter, boarding house, staying with friends or relatives
+• they can’t access alternative housing options, for example shelter, boarding house, staying with friends or relatives

-- they live in South Australia at the time assistance is sought
+• they live in South Australia at the time assistance is sought

-- their health and safety is assessed as being at risk if they don’t receive assistance into emergency accommodation
+• their health and safety is assessed as being at risk if they don’t receive assistance into emergency accommodation

-- they don’t have a debt to Housing SA, or they make and keep an arrangement to repay a debt to Housing SA
+• they don’t have a debt to Housing SA, or they make and keep an arrangement to repay a debt to Housing SA.

 Amount of assistance

-Up to 3 nights’ emergency accommodation will be provided.
 Assistance is for the rental component only, and not for any other charges that may apply.

-Housing SA won’t provide further emergency accommodation assistance if the customer’s responsible for damage, theft or disruption while they stay in the emergency accommodation.
+• is responsible for damage, theft or antisocial behaviour while they stay in the emergency accommodation.

 Related information